-- Hospital or intensive care unit LOS for each cohort will be collected from routine administrative data systems. - Patient-reported experience measures (PREMs) collected via patient surveys. - Patient-reported outcome measures (PROMs) collected via patient surveys e.g., health-related quality of life questionnaires. - Discharge destination collected from routine administrative data systems. - Hospital-acquired complication rates collected from routine incident reporting systems. - Hospital readmission rates collected from routine administrative data systems.
+- Hospital or intensive care unit LOS for each cohort collected from routine administrative data systems. - Patient-reported experience measures collected via patient surveys. - Patient-reported outcome measures (PROMs) collected via patient surveys for example, healthrelated quality of life questionnaires. - Discharge destination collected from routine administrative data systems. - Hospital-acquired complication rates collected from routine incident reporting systems. - Hospital readmission rates collected from routine administrative data systems.

 Selected PREMs and PROMs for the prostatectomy cohort are currently routinely collected at some site hospitals by specialist nurse practitioners and recorded in the patient's medical records.
-These include the Prostate Cancer Distress Screen (26), the International Prostate Symptom Score (IPSS) (27) and the Sexual Health Inventory for Men (28).
-Research staff will assist with sending out surveys prior to the routine six-month follow up assessment for up to 50-100 patients both before and after pathway implementation where patients consent, standardising an existing clinical interaction for comparison.
-Specific PROMs and PREMs measures for the remaining pathways will be determined during the consensus building process and if agreed, these measures will only be collected for research purposes where patients consent, prospectively.
+These include the Prostate Cancer Distress Screen, 30 the International Prostate Symptom Score, 31 Incontinence Questionnaire-Urinary Incontinence Short Form32 and the Sexual Health Inventory for Men.33 Research staff will assist with sending out surveys (see online supplemental file 2), prior to the routine 6 month follow-up assessment for up to 50-100 patients both before and after pathway implementation where patients consent, standardising an existing clinical interaction for comparison.
+Specific PROM and PREM measures for the remaining pathways will be determined during the consensus building process and if agreed, these measures will only be collected for research purposes where patients consent, prospectively.